 Visit Turner’s website for more info and the specs on the Turner DW DHR.

-Check out the full Turner DHR photo gallery from this shoot, up in a weeks time.
+Check out the full Turner DHR photo gallery from this shoot.
 (All photos AJ Barlas & Stephen Li)